NikoDaGreat/friction-simulation/README.md

 # Friction-simulation
-Course project for simulating friction on an atomic scale with solid Aluminium-like layers and liquid lubrication.
+Course project for simulating friction on an atomic scale with solid FCC-structure layers and liquid lubrication.

 ## Prerequisites
 * Python 2.7.2